 Then you add pumpkin and spice to the mix and it’s pretty much the fall dessert of all of my hopes and dreams (and hopefully yours as well).

-This Pumpkin Earthquake Cake is one of those desserts where it’s perfectly understandable if you eat it straight out of the dish.
+This gooey Pumpkin Cake is one of those desserts where it’s perfectly understandable if you eat it straight out of the dish.

 Absolutely no judgement on my end, especially since I’ve definitely done that before.